scionwest/ValidatableBase/README.md

 Model Validation for Universal WinRT Apps through delegate method invocation per-property or DataAnnotation styled attribute validation.
 Universal WinRT apps targeting Windows 8.1 and Windows Phone 8.1 lack built in, easy to use data Validation, so ValidatableBase was created.

+### Documentation added

+Check out the [[new documentation added to the wiki|https://github.com/scionwest/ValidatableBase/wiki]].
+Basic and advance use-cases using ValidatableBase

 ValidatableBase Version 2.0 Released
 ------------------------------------